 "Some of the poorest performing electric heaters we've ever seen at CHOICE have come from Kmart," says Matthew Steen, our director of testing and reviews.

 "Being cheap doesn't have to mean poor performance, which we see time and again in many of our product reviews, so it's disappointing that Kmart continues to deliver inferior products in this category.
 Several models from other brands cost only marginally more but score a lot better."

-This small, lightweight Kmart fan heater didn't impress our testers.
+This Kmart Anko oil column heater didn't impress our testers.

-In our recent electric heater reviews, we tested a Kmart Anko fan heater and a Kmart Anko digital oil heater.
-They're not as bad as previous Kmart models we've tested, but there are other products at comparable price tags that will give you better performance.
+This year's Kmart entrant in our electric heater reviews was an 11-fin oil column heater.
+While it's not as bad as previous Kmart models we've tested, there are other products with comparable price tags that will give you better performance.

-Several models from other brands cost marginally more and scored a lot better in our reviewsMatthew Steen
+Several models from other brands cost marginally more and scored a lot better in our reviewsMatthew Steen, CHOICE head of testing

-So, while it may be effective enough if you want to heat a tiny space, it's going to leave you feeling the chill in a standard-sized room.
+This heater may be effective enough if you want to heat a tiny space, but for a standard-sized room, it's going to leave you feeling out in the cold.

-"For a product that has the lowest cost efficiency across any space heating category, you would hope that the heat these electric heaters do produce gets distributed effectively," says Matthew.
+"For a product that has the lowest cost efficiency across any space heating category, you'd hope that the heat these electric heaters do produce gets distributed effectively," says Matthew.